 - CleanMyMac: remove junk from your Mac, freeing up space and making it run quicker.

-- Clocker: a neat little app (for macOS) that shows me what time it is in various cities and time zones around the world where I have family and friends.
+- Clocker: lives in my Mac’s menu bar and shows me what time it is in various cities and time zones around the world where I have family and friends.
+So handy.

 - Flighty: the absolute best flight tracker app.
 I fly quite a bit and Flighty tracks my flights, notifies me of delays and changes, and syncs my flights to my calendar.